wltrimbl/cmsc13600-course-materials/docs/HW-5-api.md

 # HW5.
-More API endpoints and some data export   - Due Nov 8, 2024
+More API endpoints and some data export   - Due Wednesday, Nov 13, 2024
 We'll need a few more pieces before our app does useful things.
 We need to create rows in Lectures, in Courses, and we need to add students to Courses.
 This week we will write a few more API calls, some that populate the database and some which will retrieve content from the database.

 ## Step 1.
 Create some new endpoints